Niche blogging: Cost

 Blogging can be a low-cost operation using free hosting platforms, including WordPress, Blogger, and Tumblr.
 Bloggers who choose to invest may purchase domain names or self-host their blogs for a cost.
 Self-hosted blogs are popular, as Google also takes a website's speed as a ranking factor; therefore, SEOs recommend web admins to host their blogs on high-quality servers.

 Effectiveness

 As far as company-run websites go, niche blogs are an effective marketing tool due to their less sale-oriented nature.
 By providing useful content for users, rather than just pitching sales, niche blogs encourage product and brand awareness, and are therefore popular in a range of industries as an addition to company websites.

 Audience targeting

 Niche bloggers generate revenue by targeting readers in their niche, whether that be a group of fellow professionals in a business or potential clients.
 The choice of target audience influences which topics bloggers choose to cover and how they present and promote their writings.

-Profitability

-If built correctly, niche blogs can provide their bloggers with a pleasant revenue.
-From just some extra income to help pay monthly bills to generous amounts that can replace their full-time job salary or overtake it entirely.
-The reason is that this kind of blog targets a specific type of audience that is closer to the final stage of the purchase funnel.